The most common sign is a persistent, redness and scaliness of the skin on and around the eyelid margins. Other problems may include:

 - Tear Film Break-Up Time (TFBUT): As before a dye is instilled into the eye.
 Then, TFBUT measures the time of the creation of first dry spots after a blink.
-This helps determining the tear quality and surface dryness.
-Any value less that 10 seconds is considered cautious.
+This helps in determining the tear quality and surface dryness.
+Any value of fewer than 10 seconds is considered cautious.

 There is no one-off cure for blepharitis, as the inflammation tends to recur if you do not keep up with treatment.
 However, with regular treatment, symptoms can usually be eased and then kept to a minimum.
 This helps to prevent flare-ups.
 The aim of treatment is to control or manage blepharitis, not to cure it.
 Most of the treatment is done by you, rather than having prescriptions or treatments from your doctor.
 The main treatment is regular eyelid hygiene.
 Other treatments that may be needed include antibiotics, artificial tear drops and specific treatment for associated conditions.